 Keep in mind that each server’s bounce reports are independent and not associated.
 Also, deactivated emails help you reduce credit usage since they are no longer sent messages.

-To view the detailed bounce information for each email, go to the Inbound page for the Server.
+To view the detailed bounce information for each email, go to the Outbound > Activity page for the Server.
 At the top on the right-hand side you can filter by any bounce type.